Saigon Central Post Office, the old face of Ho Chi Minh City

 Overloaded after a while, the Telegraph Service was replaced by a new building erected on the plans of the architect Villedieu and his assistant Foulhuox.
 Inaugurated in 1891, Saigon Central Post remains upright with its form intact until now.

-From July 1894, were born the first telephone cabinets in Saigon.
+From July 1894, the first phone boxes were born the first telephone cabinets in Saigon.

 The architecture of Saigon Central Post Office